remla25-team12/operation/README.md

 This repository contains the deployment configuration, including a `docker-compose.yml`, and links to all other components.

 ## About
-This project is an adaptation of the [Restaurant Sentiment Analysis](https://github.com/proksch/restaurant-sentiment) project.
+This repository contains all information about running the project.
+It is an adaptation of the [Restaurant Sentiment Analysis](https://github.com/proksch/restaurant-sentiment) project.

 ## Relevant repositories
 Repository | Purpose |